'Incredibly heartbreaking': Five dead after boat capsizes in 'unprecedented' accident

 Five lives have been lost in a "unprecedented" boating accident off Goose Bay in Kaikōura.

-Shortly after 10am on Saturday, an 8.5m boat, with 11 people on board, capsized in "perfect, flat" conditions after reportedly hitting a whale.
+Shortly after 10am on Saturday, an 8.5m boat, with 11 people on board, members of Nature Photography Society of New Zealand, capsized in "perfect, flat" conditions after reportedly hitting a whale.

 Police could not confirm it was a whale that caused the boat to flip, saying the vessel had collided with "something" but they were speaking to a number of people to find out what had happened.